Kacper-KcorUx/WuwaLauncher/README.md

 ## Features

-- **Game directory selector** – points to the game installation folder and launches Wuthering Waves.exe from that directory.
+- **Game directory selector** - points to the game installation folder and launches Wuthering Waves.exe from that directory.
-- **Multilingual UI** – supports pl_PL and en_US with JSON translation packs stored in assets/lang/.
-(You can contribue to new lang packs)
+- **Multilingual UI** - supports pl_PL and en_US with JSON translation packs stored in `assets/lang/`, and you can drop custom packs into `user_data/assets/lang/` without touching the bundled files.
-- **Custom backgrounds** – pick any image; the launcher copies it into assets/ui_assets/background.* and renders it behind the UI.
+- **Custom backgrounds** - pick any image; the launcher copies it into assets/ui_assets/background.* and renders it behind the UI.
-- **Persistent settings** – the launcher stores window size, window position, selected language, game folder, and background in config.json.
+- **Persistent settings** - the launcher stores preferences in `config.json` and the `user_data/` folder created next to the `.exe`, so moving the folder keeps your settings.

 ## Project structure